Meet Nikysha Gilliam, an educator from Los Angeles, California who participated in the Fulbright Teachers for Global Classrooms Program to Senegal.

 What changed

 It definitely affected me academically.
-I am more mindful of the cultures and the experiences that my students bring to class, and I really try to honor those.
+I am more mindful of the experiences that my students bring to class, and I really try to honor those.
 Whatever it is we're learning, I try to make connections to things they've already experienced or their families have experienced.
-To practice English, we read articles about what's happening around the world.
-As part of their final projects to show how much English they've learned, students could do a video showing them preparing a food native to their country or they could do a writing project.
 It's about honoring where they came from and what they came with.